|GEN Gordon R. Sullivan, USA, Ret. |

 Vice President, Membership and Meetings

 Association of the United States Army

-Lieutenant General Roger G. Thompson, Jr., USA Ret., is responsible for AUSA National support to 122 chapters worldwide, total membership in the three categories of national sustaining category, corporate category at chapter level and the individual membership.
+Lieutenant General Roger G. Thompson, Jr., USA Ret., is responsible for AUSA National support to over 100 chapters worldwide, total membership in the three categories of national sustaining category, corporate category at chapter level and the individual membership.
 He serves as the Chairman of the Annual Meeting, and is also responsible for AUSA’s symposia in key Army operational areas, the Winter Symposium and AUSA’s participation in six international military expositions in support of the Army and Sustaining Members.
 Additionally, he is responsible for the Association’s National support of Noncommissioned Officer and Soldier Programs, the ROTC program, chapter training and operational support.

 General Thompson has commanded at all levels through Army Major Command.
 He began his 34-year career in field artillery where he commanded firing batteries in Fort Hood, Texas and Vietnam.
 As an Army logistician, he commanded an early deploying transportation company, an Army port battalion, the 37th Transportation Command in Europe, and Military Traffic Management Command (currently named – Military Surface Deployment and Distribution Command).
 He served three times in the Department of the Army Staff.
 His last position on the Staff was Director of the Army Budget.
 He completed his military career as the Deputy Commander in Chief, United States Transportation Command.
 During his career, General Thompson served in the 1st Armored Division, 82d Airborne Division, 3d Infantry Division, 2d Corps Support Command and VII Corps Headquarters.